CSMCIR: CoT-Enhanced Symmetric Alignment with Memory Bank for Composed Image Retrieval: Methodology

 In summary, the complete caption generation process for target images can be formulated as:

 where $T(I_t)$ denotes the generated caption for image $I_t$, and $\Psi_{MCoT}$ represents the MCoT-based caption generation function.

 Our MCoT enhances cross-modal alignment and mitigates representation space fragmentation between query and target sides, establishing a foundation for the symmetric dual-tower architecture and Memory Bank optimization in subsequent training stages.
-Further details of our MCoT are provided in the \textbf{Appendix}.
+Caption construction requires only a few hours at most and, as a one-time preprocessing step, can be reused across all subsequent experiments.